parisba/heyparis/content/posts/genai/index.md

 tags: ["games", "secret lab", "yarn spinner", "ai", "generative", "artificial intelligence", "thoughts", "obnoxious thought leadership", "ml"]
 ---

+_"Are you going to add AI writing to Yarn Spinner?"__ It's a question I hear almost weekly these days.
+Whether at game development conferences, online, or during meetings, there's an assumption that every tool is racing to implement some form of generative AI.
+I understand the curiosity—we're living through an unprecedented wave of AI hype, and there's genuine confusion about where these technologies might fit into creative processes.
+So I thought I'd share some thoughts on why we're taking a different path.

 As co-founder of [Yarn Spinner](https://yarnspinner.dev), I've reviewed countless examples of AI-generated narrative content.
 The verdict?
 Uniformly disappointing—derivative, hollow, and lacking the coherent creative thread that defines meaningful human expression.
-This isn't just opinion; it's why we've taken an uncompromising position: **Yarn Spinner will never integrate AI that writes narrative content.**
+This isn't just opinion; it's why we've taken an uncompromising position: **Yarn Spinner will never integrate AI that writes for you.**

 What strikes me about AI-generated stories, dialogue, and characters is their inherent mimicry.
 These systems don't create—they rearrange existing patterns from their training data.
 The results feel like pale echoes of authentic work, with a distinctive blandness that comes from averaging thousands of human voices into statistical patterns.
 Even the most "impressive" AI-generated narratives fall apart under scrutiny.
 They meander without purpose, introduce plot elements they forget about, and create characters without consistent motivations.
 The creative thread—that intentional through-line that guides meaningful work—is conspicuously absent.